The following datasets were detected in your

 pathoSPOT is an open-source bioinformatics pipeline that turns pathogen genome sequences sampled from patients into interactive visualizations of probable transmission scenarios.

-Click to explore these visualizations of methicillin-resistant Staphylococcus aureus collected over a 24 month period throughout the Mount Sinai Health System (preprint available).
+Click the images to explore visualizations of methicillin-resistant Staphylococcus aureus collected over 24 months within the Mount Sinai Health System (full article at Genome Medicine).

 Dates have been shifted during data anonymization.